 Brian Gilmartin: All things earnings, for the overall market as well as many individual companies.

 Georg Vrba: Business cycle indicator and market timing tools.
-It is a good time to show the chart with the business cycle indicator.

 Insight for Traders

 Our discussion of trading ideas has moved to the weekly Stock Exchange post.
 The coverage is bigger and better than ever.
 We combine links to trading articles, topical themes, and ideas from our trading models.
 This week’s post discusses how to put your trading in the right perspective.
 Check it out to learn a great trading trick from Charles Kirk.
 Model performance updates are published, and of course, there are updated ratings lists for Felix and Oscar, this week featuring the DJIA.
 Blue Harbinger has taken the lead role on this post, using information from me and from the models.
 He is doing a great job.

 Investors should have a long-term horizon.
 They can often exploit trading volatility!

 If I had to pick a single most important source for investors to read this week it would be Eddy Elfenbein’s weekly market review – clear and to the point.
 Here is the key observation: